cleancoindev/devv/README.md

 # devv

-`devv` is a Docker-based tool to allow developers running app maintenance scripts inside containers.
+`devv` is a zero-config Docker-based tool to allow developers running app maintenance scripts inside containers, without writing a single line of Dockerfile.
+This is useful specially to run command-line tools, you won't need to have your own docker files to do that.

 When you run `devv [IMAGE] [COMMAND]` in your current directory, it will mount it as delegated volume, together with some of your `$HOME` files(*) and folders needed